Calm1403/School-Notes/README.md

 These are school notes; information pertinent to the modules for HNC computing science.

+Please note that this is changing constantly, and that I'm open minded about the state of the repository.

 ## Table Of Contents:

     Description - A description of what this is.